declare-lab/CIDER/README.md

 # CIDER

 Thank you for your interest!
 Data and the baselines for CIDER will be uploaded here very soon.
-Stay tune.
+Stay tuned.

 ## Citation